The Latest: Death toll grows as Israel and Iran trade attacks for third day

 Adraee in the past has signaled other strikes in the Gaza Strip, Lebanon and Yemen amid the Israel-Hamas war in the Gaza Strip.

-His warning came just after Iranian Foreign Minister Abbas Araghchi signaled Tehran would stop its attacks on Israel if Israel stopped its strikes.
+His warning came just after Iranian Foreign Minister Abbas Araghchi said that if the Israeli strikes on Iran stop, then “our responses will also stop.”

 A bulldozer dug through debris Sunday near a home in the Arab Israeli city of Tamra.
 The home’s third floor was pancaked and nearby buildings were also damaged.
 Four people, including a 13-year-old, were killed in the strike.